tomzy-ba/trb100/content/posts/OdinProjectJavascript.md

 ### getters and setters
 getters and setters are used for simpler syntax, better data quality, and it's useful for behind-the-scenes

+get and set are special functions triggered when a object property is read/set

 There are two types of object properties, data properties and accessor properties